Teen Drug Abuse: More Vaping & Pot Use – Support and Helpful Resources

-Teenage substance abusers have several options when seeking treatment for drug or alcohol misuse.
-Resources providing help for substance misuse and families include:
+Teenage substance abusers have several options when seeking drug or alcohol misuse treatment.

 Being the parent of a teenager is not easy.
-It is especially difficult if the teenager is using drugs and or alcohol.
-Al-Anon is a free, worldwide, non-profit organization to help parents cope with the stress.
+It is challenging if the teenager is using drugs and or alcohol.
+Al-Anon is a free, worldwide, non-profit organization to help parents cope with stress.

 Vaping, Inhalant and Marijuana Use Among Young Adults

-A 2017 National Institutes of Health Monitoring survey found marijuana and vaping are more popular among adolescents than cigarette smoking or pain pill abuse.
+A 2017 National Institutes of Health Monitoring survey found marijuana and vaping are more prevalent among adolescents than cigarette smoking or pain pill abuse.
 Statistics culled from this survey include:

 - 30 percent of 12 graders say they have used vaping devices in the past year.

 - Some report using marijuana or hash oil instead of flavored nicotine fluid in their vaping devices

 - Marijuana use among teenagers increased slightly in 2017 to nearly 24 percent from the 22.6 percent reported in 2016

 - Inhalants like glue, aerosols, and paint to get high are more popular among younger teens than older teens.
 In 2016, nearly 4 percent of 13-14-year-olds said they have abused inhalants at least once

 - More 17-18-year-olds are now using pot daily than smoking cigarettes.